 #3.
 Think of someone you love.
 Imagine this person is in exactly the same relationship you are in.
 Think of the good and the bad things about your relationship.
 What advice would you have for this person?

 If __________________________ were in the same relationship I’m in I would advise him or her to

 Lastly, ask yourself in what specific verbal and non-verbal ways has your partner demonstrated to you that he or she knows that he or she needs to change some things and is willing to take some action.
 Be the change that you are looking for in the other.
 Whatever you may want to hear from your partner, you might want to make sure you are already doing also 🙂

 Listening Exhange Cards helps you take turns!
 The agreement makes sure that both partners are fully heard.

 These two cards are used by couples to make sure that each person has time to speak and have their thoughts and feelings reflected back.
 There is a Listener card and a Speaker card.
 This helps the couple know who has the floor and is allowed to voice their thoughts and feelings.
 It’s the most basic marriage and relationship communication skill taught by any relationship therapist.
-Read what these laminated cards say HERE.
-For less than $10. you can bring some rules to those talks that sometimes get out of control.
+You are invited to print out the cards from this page.